-Bits Name Description Туре Reset 31 EXEC_STALLED If 1, an instruction written to SMx_INSTR is stalled, and latched by the state machine.
-Will clear to 0 once this instruction completes.
-RO 0x0 30 SIDE_EN If 1, the MSB of the Delay/Side-set instruction field is used as side-set enable, rather than a side-set data bit.
-This allows instructions to perform side-set optionally, rather than on every instruction, but the maximum possible side-set width is reduced from 5 to 4.
-Note that the value of PINCTRL_SIDESET_COUNT is inclusive of this enable bit.
-RW 0x0

-Bits Name Description Туре Reset 29 SIDE_PINDIR If 1, side-set data is asserted to pin directions, instead of pin values RW 0x0 28:24 JMP_PIN The GPIO number to use as condition for JMP PIN.
+Bits Name Description Туре Reset 31 EXEC_STALLED An instruction written to SMx_INSTR is stalled, and latched by the state machine.
+Will clear once the instruction completes.
+RO 0x0 30 SIDE_EN If 1, the delay MSB is used as side-set enable, rather than a side-set data bit.
+This allows instructions to perform side-set optionally, rather than on every instruction.
+RW 0x0 29 SIDE_PINDIR Side-set data is asserted to pin OEs instead of pin values RW 0x0 28:24 JMP_PIN The GPIO number to use as condition for JMP PIN.
 Unaffected by input mapping.
 RW 0x00 23:19 OUT_EN_SEL Which data bit to use for inline OUT enable RW 0x00 18 INLINE_OUT_EN If 1, use a bit of OUT data as an auxiliary write enable When used in conjunction with OUT_STICKY, writes with an enable of 0 will deassert the latest pin write.
-This can create useful masking/override behaviour due to the priority ordering of state machine pin writes (SM0 < SM1 <) 0x0 17 OUT_STICKY Continuously assert the most recent OUT/SET to the pins RW 0x0 16:12 WRAP_TOP After reaching this address, execution is wrapped to wrap_bottom.
+This can create useful masking/override behaviour due to the priority ordering of state machine pin writes (SM0 < SM1 <) RW 0x0 17 OUT_STICKY Continuously assert the most recent OUT/SET to the pins RW 0x0 16:12 WRAP_TOP After reaching this address, execution is wrapped to wrap_bottom.
 If the instruction is a jump, and the jump condition is true, the jump takes priority.
 RW 0x1f 11:7 WRAP_BOTTOM After reaching wrap_top, execution is wrapped to this address.
-RW 0x00 6:5 Reserved. - - - 4 STATUS_SEL Comparison used for the MOV x, STATUS instruction. $0x0 \rightarrow All$ -ones if TX FIFO level < N, otherwise all-zeroes $0x1 \rightarrow All$ -ones if RX FIFO level < N, otherwise all-zeroes RW 0x0 3:0 STATUS_N Comparison level for the MOV x, STATUS instruction RW 0x0
+RW 0x00 6:5 Reserved. - - - 4 STATUS_SEL Comparison used for the MOV x, STATUS instruction. $0x0 \rightarrow$ All-ones if TX FIFO level < N, otherwise all-zeroes $0x1 \rightarrow$ All-ones if RX FIFO level < N, otherwise all-zeroes RW 0x0 3:0 STATUS_N Comparison level for the MOV x, STATUS instruction RW 0x0